-Case Report:
+Case Summary:

-A 52 years old businessman was admitted with the complains of sudden severe central chest pain for two and half hours, which was compressive in nature, radiates to back and left arm, associated with profuse sweating and nausea.
-He denied any H/O cough, breathlessness or syncope.
-He was not hypertensive, non diabetic, non smoker and he had no H/O ischemic heart disease in his first degree relatives.
+A 60 years old man, ex college teacher was admitted at CCU in BSMMU with the complains of sudden severe central chest pain for last 5 hours, which was compressive in nature, radiates to back and left arm, associated with profuse sweating and nausea.
+He denies any H/O cough, breathlessness or syncope.
+He is hypertensive for last 1 year with irregular medication and follow up.
+He is non diabetic, non smoker and he has no H/O ischemic heart disease in his first degree relatives.